8 July 2025

 Landlord Obligations and Protections

 Landlords in Monaco are responsible for ensuring that the rental property remains in good order throughout the lease.
 This includes maintaining structural elements, plumbing, heating, and other key systems.
-Routine maintenance and urgent repairs fall under the landlord’s remit unless otherwise specified in the contract.
+Routine maintenance and urgent repairs can fall under either the landlord’s or the tenant’s remit, so it’s important to understand the lease you are being offered.

 Within Monaco’s legal framework, landlords have the right to set rental terms, such as duration, rent amount, and rules regarding pets or subletting, provided these terms align with national housing laws.
 In cases of non-payment or breach of contract, landlords can pursue legal avenues for rent recovery or eviction.